kaz-utashiro/optex/README.md

     **optex** deals with module option (-M) on target command by default.
     However, there is a command which also uses same option for own purpose.
-Option **--nomodule** disables that behaviour.
+Option **--nomodule** disables that behavior.
 Other option interpretation is still effective, and there is no problem using module option in rc or module files.